raphCode/master-thesis-muzero/discussion.typ

 $s$ between $-0.5 < 0.5$ curve, beginning at $n=12000$ !env steps.
 Compared to the !mz variant with no latent loss, this is the expected result and qualitatively aligns with the findings reported by #citet("effzero").
-However, learning slows again when the score approaches 1.
+Regardless, learning slows again when the score approaches 1.
 Overall, no practical speedup in terms of reaching the final accuracity is achieved.

 #[